Why People Are Using Cannabis for Opioid Withdrawal and Addiction

 Prescriptions of opioids have skyrocketed in the last 25 years, and today they account for the largest proportion of prescription drug abuse.

-Yet, very little is being done to stop this epidemic.
-While many health experts seem at a loss about how to address this situation, lives are being lost and prescription profits are on the rise.
+While many health experts seem at a loss about how to address what is now being considered a national emergency, lives are being lost and prescription profits are on the rise.

 Common side effects of an opiate withdrawal include: